ruthrootz/nadias-gallery/README.md

 # Nadia's gallery

 ### sections
-- about, link to Etsy and Upwork
+- about intro
 - gallery with lightbox
+- link to Etsy and Upwork

 ### ideas
 - splash screen